thedataincubator/data-science-blogs/deep-learning-libraries.md

 # The Rankings

-Below is a ranking of deep learning libraries that are useful for Data Science, based on Github and Stack Overflow activity, as well as google search results.
+Below is a ranking of 23 open-source deep learning libraries that are useful for Data Science, based on Github and Stack Overflow activity, as well as Google search results.
 The table shows standardized scores, where a value of 1 means one standard deviation above average (average = score of 0).
 For example, `Caffe` is one standard deviation above average in Github activity, while `deeplearning4j` is close to average.
 See [below for methods](#Methods).

 <img src="img/DL_libraries_rank.png" width=500px></img>

 # Results and Discussion

-The ranking is based on equally weighing its three components: Github (stars and forks), Stack Overflow (tags and questions), and number of Google search results.
+The ranking is based on equally weighing its three components: Github (stars and forks), Stack Overflow (tags and questions), and Google Results (total and six month growth rate).
 These were obtained using available APIs.
 Coming up with a comprehensive list of deep learning toolkits was tricky - in the end, we scraped five different lists that we thought were representative (see [methods](#Methods) below for details).
 Computing standardized scores for each metric allows us to see which packages stand out in each category.
 The [full ranking is here](output/DL_libraries_final_Rankings.csv), while the [raw data is here](output/deep_learning_data.csv).

 ## `TensorFlow` dominates the field with the largest active community
-`TensorFlow` is at least four standard deviations above the mean on all calculated metrics. `TensorFlow` has almost three times as many Github forks and more than six times as many Stack Overflow questions than the second most popular library, `Caffe`.
-First open-sourced by the Google Brain team in 2015, `TensorFlow` has climbed over more senior libraries such as `Theano` (4) and `Torch` (5) for the top spot on our list.
+`TensorFlow` is at least two standard deviations above the mean on all calculated metrics. `TensorFlow` has almost three times as many Github forks and more than six times as many Stack Overflow questions than the second most popular library, `Caffe`.
+First open-sourced by the Google Brain team in 2015, `TensorFlow` has climbed over more senior libraries such as `Theano` (5) and `Torch` (8) for the top spot on our list.
 While `TensorFlow` is distributed with a Python API running on a C++ engine, several of the libraries on our list can utlize `TensorFlow` as a back-end and offer their own interfaces.
-These include `Keras` (3), which will [soon be part of core TensorFlow](https://twitter.com/fchollet/status/820746845068505088), `TFLearn` (11), and `sonnet` (16).
+These include `Keras` (2), which will [soon be part of core TensorFlow](https://twitter.com/fchollet/status/820746845068505088) and `Sonnet` (4).
 The popularity of `TensorFlow` is likely due to a combination of its general-purpose deep learning framework, flexible interface, good-looking computational graph visualizations, and Google’s significant developer and community resources.

 ## `Caffe` has yet to be replaced by `Caffe2`
-`Caffe` takes a strong second place on our list with more Github activity and Google search results than all of its competitors (excluding `TensorFlow`). `Caffe` is traditionally thought of as more specialized than `Tensorflow` and was developed with a focus on image processing, objection recognition, and pre-trained convolutional neural networks.
-Facebook released `Caffe2` (12) in April 2017, and it already ranks in the top half the deep learning libraries. `Caffe2` is a more lightweight, modular, and scalable version of `Caffe` that includes recurrent neural networks. `Caffe` and `Caffe2` are separate repos, so data scientists can continue to use the orginial `Caffe`.
+`Caffe` takes a strong third place on our list with more Github activity and Google search results than all of its competitors (excluding `TensorFlow`). `Caffe` is traditionally thought of as more specialized than `Tensorflow` and was developed with a focus on image processing, objection recognition, and pre-trained convolutional neural networks.
+Facebook released `Caffe2` (6) in April 2017, and it already ranks in the top half the deep learning libraries. `Caffe2` is a more lightweight, modular, and scalable version of `Caffe` that includes recurrent neural networks. `Caffe` and `Caffe2` are separate repos, so data scientists can continue to use the orginial `Caffe`.
 However, there are migration tools such as [Caffe Translator](https://github.com/caffe2/caffe2/blob/master/caffe2/python/caffe_translator.py) that provide a means of using `Caffe2` to drive existing `Caffe` models.

 ## `Keras` is the most popular front-end for deep learing
-`Keras` (3) is highest ranked non-framework library. `Keras` can be used as a front-end for `TensorFlow` (1), `Theano` (4), `MXNet` (6), `CNTK` (7), or `deeplearning4j` (8). `Keras` performed better than average on all three metrics measured.
+`Keras` (2) is highest ranked non-framework library. `Keras` can be used as a front-end for `TensorFlow` (1), `Theano` (5), `MXNet` (7), `CNTK` (10), or `deeplearning4j` (13). `Keras` performed better than average on all three metrics measured.
 The popularity of `Keras` is likely due to its simplicity and ease-of-use. `Keras` allows for fast protoyping at the cost of some of the flexibility and control that comes from working directly with a framework. `Keras` is favorited by data scientists experimenting with deep learning on their data sets.
 The development and popularity of `Keras` continues with R Studio recently releasing [an interface](https://keras.rstudio.com) in `R` for `Keras`.

 ## `Theano` continues to hold a top spot even without large industry support
-In a sea of new deep learning frameworks, `Theano` (4) has the distiction of the oldest library in our rankings. `Theano` pioneered the use of the computational graph and remains popular in the research community for deep learning and machine learning in general. `Theano` is essentially a numerical computation library for Python, but can be used with high-level deep learning wrappers like `Lasagne` (14).
-While Google supports `TensorFlow` (1) and `Keras` (3), Facebook backs `PyTorch` (9) and `Caffe2` (12), `MXNet` (6) is the offical deep learning framework of Amazon Web Services, and Microsoft designed and maintains `CNTK` (7), `Theano` remains popular without offical support from a technology industry giant.
+In a sea of new deep learning frameworks, `Theano` (5) has the distiction of the oldest library in our rankings. `Theano` pioneered the use of the computational graph and remains popular in the research community for deep learning and machine learning in general. `Theano` is essentially a numerical computation library for Python, but can be used with high-level deep learning wrappers like `Lasagne` (18).
+While Google supports `TensorFlow` (1) and `Keras` (2), Facebook backs `PyTorch` (9) and `Caffe2` (6), `MXNet` (7) is the offical deep learning framework of Amazon Web Services, and Microsoft designed and maintains `CNTK` (10), `Theano` remains popular without offical support from a technology industry giant.

+## `Sonnet` is the fastest growing library
+Early in 2017 Google's DeepMind publicly released the code for `Sonnet` (4), a high-level object oriented library built on top of `TensorFlow`.
+The number of pages returned in Google search resutls for "Sonnet+'deep learning'" has a 68% compound monthly growth rate over the past six months, the largest of all the libraries we ranked.
+Although Google aquired the British artifical intelligence company in 2014, DeepMind and Google Brain have remained mostly independent teams.
+DeepMind has a focus on artifical general intelligence and `Sonnet` can help a user build on top of their specific AI ideas and research.

 ## Python is the language of deep learning interfaces
-Out of the 23 open-source deep learning frameworks and wrappers we ranked, only three did not have interfaces in Python: `Dlib` (13), `MatConvNet` (18), and `OpenNN` (23).
+Out of the 23 open-source deep learning frameworks and wrappers we ranked, only three did not have interfaces in Python: `Dlib` (11), `MatConvNet` (20), and `OpenNN` (23).
 C++ and R interfaces were available in seven and six of the 23 libraries, respectively.
 While the data science community has somewhat reached a consensus when it comes to using Python, there are still many options for deep learning.

 # Limitations

-As with [any analysis](https://twitter.com/benhamner/status/732392995610198016), decisions were made along the way.
+As with any analysis, decisions were made along the way.
 All source code and data is on [our Github Page](https://github.com/thedataincubator/data-science-blogs).
 The full list of deep learning libraries [came from a few sources](#Methods).

 Naturally, some libraries that have been around longer will have higher metrics, and therefore higher ranking.
-This is not adjusted for in any way.
+The only metric that takes this into account is the Google search compound monthly growth rate.

 The data presented a few difficulties: